 Forming habits is a slow process.
 It takes a lot of time to make it stick, and often, we get impatient in the process.
 We want it to be faster.
 We want results now.
 This impatience might make us try to do too much too soon, and we fail.

 When you’re trying to build new habits, you have to be patient.
-Work on just one or two behaviors at a time, depending on how much effort they require.
+Work on just one or two behaviors at a time.
 Give them the time to stick, don’t try to rush the process.
-It can be frustrating to wait when you want to change.
+It can be frustrating to wait when you want to change now.
 But rushing it and having to start over is far more frustrating.